Statistical Process Control with Excel

 SPC uses some rules, developed by the Western Electric company, to detect symptoms of statistically significant variation.

-The center line is the average of all values and the standard deviation is also estimated from all the values.
+The center line is the average of all values, and the standard deviation is also estimated from all the values.

-These are the upward symptoms definitions:
+These are some upward symptoms definitions:

 Download this Excel file SPC.xlsx from One Drive with the examples we will use